Ad execs say jury still out on Facebook as medium

 Unlike TV advertising, which companies know how to handle, Facebook offers new tools that companies have yet to learn, other advertising executives said.

-"We are only just beginning to understand the potential for brands and the return on investment on ads there too," said David Jones, CEO of advertising agency Havas EURC.PA.
+"We are only just beginning to understand the potential for brands and the return on investment on ads there too," said David Jones, CEO of advertising agency Havas.

 "TV has been going on for 50 years so everyone has it down pat.
 Many of the advertising platforms on Facebook are only a year old.
 This will take some time," added Jones, who is also on the Facebook Client Council, an advisory board of 12 people from ad agencies to digital specialists.